storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/control-transfer.md

 why would we use a primitive that enables non-local control flow?
 There are two parts to that answer -- first of all, experience has shown that some programs *need* non-local control flow.
-As a response,
-we normally encode *callback chains* and implement *iterators* in the model that does not support unrestricted control flow.
+For example, we encode *callback chains* and implement *iterators* without unrestricted control flow.
-The consequence is a phenomenon called *inversion of control*, where control flow is no longer apparent from the code that we write, but is governed by a different part of the program.
+This results is a phenomenon called *inversion of control*, where behavior is not directly apparent from the code that we write, but is governed by a different part of the program.
-Therefore, we *need* non-local control flow to increase the readability of our programs.
+Non-local control flow can increase program readability.
 Second part of the answer is that coroutines do not enable *unrestricted* control flow.
 Since control flow jumps in a coroutine invocation (i.e. a coroutine instance)